drlsn/gwent-clone-api-doc/README.md

 ### Initial Features

 &nbsp;&nbsp;&nbsp;&nbsp; A project technically has to have defined a start and end, so I need to be pretty specific about I which features and qualities exactly I want to include.
 After getting familiar with the rules, reading the game wiki or watching some gameplays and seeing the UI I've across with of the initial ideas.
 These are going to be revised later in the design stage.
-Also, I am going to add a "Statistics" feature, so the players can view each other progress, well.. of course I don't really foresee anyone there, but instead I might actually create some bots for testing purposes in the future, but this is going to be as a scope of another project to minimize effort, first things first.
+Also, I am going to add a "Statistics" feature, so the players can view each other progress, well.. of course I don't really foresee anyone there, but instead I might actually create some bots for testing purposes in the future, but this is going to be as a scope of another project to minimize efforts, first things first.

 #### Core Gameplay